Roslavl: Administrative and municipal status

 Within the framework of administrative divisions, Roslavl serves as the administrative center of Roslavlsky District.
 As an administrative division, it is incorporated within Roslavlsky District as Roslavlskoye Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Roslavlsky Municipal District.

 Economy

 Industry

 In Roslavl, there are enterprises producing parts for trucks, electrical equipment, and ceramics, as well as food.

 Transportation

 A railway connecting Smolensk and Bryansk passes through Roslavl I railway station.
 Another railway to Kirov (Fayansovaya railway station), branches off east.
 The line from Roslavl across the border with Belarus to Krychaw is defunct, since traffic across the border has been halted.
 There is no passenger traffic along the line to Kirov.

 The Russian route A130, formerly A101, connecting Moscow with the border of Belarus and continuing to Babruysk, passes through Roslavl.
 Another road, R120 (formerly A141), which connects Smolensk with Bryansk and Oryol, passes through Roslavl as well.
 There is a road between Roslavl and Yelnya, as well as local roads with bus traffic originating from Roslavl.

+Geography

 Climate

 Roslavl has a warm-summer humid continental climate (Dfb in the Köppen climate classification).